About the Department Programs News & Events Research Faculty & Staff Contact

 Counseling Psychology (Psy.D.)

-Welcome!
 Thank you for your interest in Radford University's Doctor of Psychology Program.
-We hope the material on the various pages helps you get a sense of us and what we have to offer.
+As is noted above, the Program is closing and has admitted its final cohort of students.
 If you have any questions, please do not hesitate to contact the Program Director, Dr. James Werth, Jr., at the following address:

 Department of Psychology